eduCORE currently has MA research students funded under SETU Carlow’s President’s Fellowship Award.

 President’s Research Fellowship Programme

-IT Carlow established the President’s Research Fellowship Programme in order to enable and promote academic excellence.
+SETU Carlow established the President’s Research Fellowship Programme in order to enable and promote academic excellence.
 The programme supports new researchers seeking to work on exciting and challenging projects in a dynamic research environment under the committed and skilful supervision of established researchers.

 Research projects are typically advertised during the second term of each academic year.
 Please check this page regularly or get in touch with the eduCORE director if you are interested in applying.